Super Easy Passion Fruit Butter Recipe

 After about 2 weeks the chicks started to sprout little feathers of their own and were becoming more independent as they grew bigger.

-It was Freckles’ favorite spot to scratch and hunt for insects under the Macadamia tree at the back of the farm house.
+It was Freckles’ favourite spot to scratch and hunt for insects under the Macadamia tree at the back of the farm house.

 One morning they were under the Macadamia tree when Freckles noticed something was wrong.
 She fluffed up her feathers and gave a very definite “squark” to her babies to let them know she sensed danger.